JuliaQX/QXTools.jl/README.md

 # Create ghz circuit
 circ = create_ghz_circuit(3)

-generate_simulation_files(circ, 2, "ghz_3", 4)
+generate_simulation_files(circ, "ghz_3", time=10)
 ```

 will generate the files:
-- `ghz_3.tl`: A DSL file with instructions
+- `ghz_3.qx`: A DSL file with instructions
-- `ghz_3.jld`: A data file with tensors
+- `ghz_3.jld2`: A data file with initial tensors
 - `ghz_3.yml`: A parameter file with parameters controlling the simulation

-These can be used as input to QXContexts to run the simulation on HPC clusters to calculate the amplitudes for 4 bitstrings sampled uniformly.
+These can be used as input to QXContexts to run the simulation on distributed clusters.
 For more details and options see the documentation at [docs](https://juliaqx.github.io/QXContexts.jl/dev/).

 ## Contributing